benjaminspringer98/dab-project-ii/REFLECTION.md

 - this requires SSR, which in turn requires an adapter
 - Deno is used for this purpose, documentation [here](https://github.com/denoland/deno-astro-adapter)
 - the astro build command builds a file called `entry.mjs`, which can be used in our Dockerfile.prod to start a Deno app serving the server-side-rendered frontend

+## Message queue

+- a message queue for user submitted questions/answers wouldn't benefit a lot here, as questions/answers are just added to the database, in comparison to the project 1, where each submission required starting a separate Docker container
+- as LLM answers take while to generate, a message queue is used here